 Start time 6:00pm - 8:30pm

-This 4 week workshop is a great way to learn a few different handbuilding skills as well as an introduction to glazing.
+This 5 week workshop is a great way to learn a few different handbuilding skills as well as an introduction to glazing.
 This is perfect for beginners or those that have dabbled a little and want to refine their skills.
+You will learn about different clays used at Meraki, the best stages for working with clay, using sprigs, underglaze transfers, painting with underglaze etc. You will also learn how to glaze your items as well as how to finish them on the final night.

-The workshop will run over 4 plus 1 week nights from Wednesday 6th August - 10th Sept 2025
+The workshop will run over 5 week nights from Wednesday April 22nd 2026

-Introduction - this week will be all about getting to know your clay, the different stages of working with clay, rolling it out, joining etc. We might even have a chance to make a trinket dish or two.
+Introduction - this week will be all about getting to know your clay, the different stages of working with clay, rolling it out, joining etc. We will make some small items where you can either stamp, use rollers etc.

 This is a small class with a maximum of 6 people.